 Alan Cooper, ancient DNA, University of Adelaide.
 Bullying, harassment, unethical behavior.
 The university launched a "culture check" as a result of publicity about the case and victims coming forward; that inquiry has now led to Cooper's suspension as director of the lab pending disciplinary action.

 Charles Esdaile, University of Liverpool, Department of History.
 Sexual predation.
-Details to come.

 James Doughty, University of Bath.
 A good friend and enabler of the late U of Bath researcher and sexual predator Rod Scott (see above.)
 Harassment and sleeping with students.

 Faye McCallum, Head of School of Education, University of Adelaide.
 Multiple complaints of bullying of colleagues, harassment, favoritism, preferential treatment, and other abusive and unprofessional behavior.
 A university inquiry ("culture check") heard the evidence but university officials have done nothing so far.
-More to come.

 Sharon Gursky, anthropology, Texas AM.
 Bullying, unethical behavior including stealing student research ideas.